DevL/codecoupled/source/_posts/2014-03-03-walking-the-walk.markdown

 ### Monday morning, weekly planning meeting
 _\- How about mob programming[^1] this on Wednesday?_

 Over the past few weeks, the team had worked in pairs on separate parts of a new system.
 However, the previous week had been interrupted by illness and meetings so I felt we had to pool our collective knowledge in order to grasp where we were and where we were heading.
-Thus, we set aside a day intent to bring everyone up to speed.
+Thus, we set aside a day intent on bringing everyone up to speed.

 The days before the scheduled mob programming session seemed to me ever so slow.
-I didn't feel exceptionally motivated in general and despite my intentions I never took the initative to pair program.
+I didn't feel exceptionally motivated in general and despite my best intentions I never took the initative to pair program.
 Pleasently enough I was ambushed by our most recent addition to the team with a "I'm going to pair with you now".
 It's really not more difficult than that.

 ### Wednesday, first day of mob programming
 We got going at around 10 o'clock as that's when the entire team can be expected to be in the office.
 The morning was used to go through the various parts we already had, taking note of missing or poorly understood pieces and tasks.
 Most importantly, we settled on a bare minimum of things that had to be done before we could reach something shippable.
 Just before lunch we got started on the actual mob programming.
 A conference room, a beamer, a computer, and someone making sure that the driver was swapped every fifteen minutes.
 It doesn't take more than that to start.